 Top-line revenue growth continues to be the primary driver of long-term company performance.
-But an increasingly complex environment makes this growth harder to achieve.
-Uncertainty, change, volatility and complexity are trends with impact that can’t be ignored.
+But an increasingly the complex environment makes this growth harder to achieve and sustain.
+Uncertainty, change, volatility, and complexity are trends with an impact that can’t be ignored.

 In a recent IBM Global CEO Study, conducted by the IBM Institute for Business Value their findings pointed out that: